Oklahoma Other Fishing

 Listed here find information about these species of fish, found in Oklahoma waters.

-Larger lakes across the state of Oklahoma, with some of these miscellaneous fish populations, may include Broken Bow Reservoir, Fort Gibson Reservoir, Grand Lake, Great Salt Plains Lake, Hugo Lake, Kaw Lake, Keystone Lake, Lake Carl Blackwell, Lake Eufaula, Lake Hudson, Lake Murray, Lake Texoma, Oologah Lake, Sardis Lake, Skiatook Reservoir, Tenkiller Lake, Waurika Lake and Webber Falls Lake.
+Larger lakes across the state, with some of these miscellaneous fish populations, may include Broken Bow Reservoir, Fort Gibson Reservoir, Grand Lake, Great Salt Plains Lake, Hugo Lake, Kaw Lake, Keystone Lake, Lake Carl Blackwell, Lake Eufaula, Lake Hudson, Lake Murray, Lake Texoma, Oologah Lake, Sardis Lake, Skiatook Reservoir, Tenkiller Lake, Waurika Lake and Webber Falls Lake.

 World record: 279 lbs